8 Paired t-test

 .

-As usual, take some time to familiarize yourself with the data before starting the within-subjects t-test.
+As usual, take some time to familiarise yourself with the data before starting the within-subjects t-test.

-Today, we’ll focus on the Simon effect.
-Remember that the Simon effect predicts that congruent trials will have shorter response times than incongruent trials.
+Today, we will focus on the Simon effect itself.
+Remember that the Simon effect predicts shorter response times for congruent trials compared to incongruent trials.
+Therefore, we are inclined to propose a directional hypothesis.

 - Potential research question: “Is there a significant difference in response times between congruent and incongruent trials in a Simon task?”